akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ John Chen, Qihan Wang, Anastasios Kyrillidis, [*``Mitigating deep double descent by concatenating inputs"*](/pubs/Conferences/concat.pdf), ACM International Conference on Information and Knowledge Management (CIKM-21), 2021.

+  <button id="b_abs_c35"> Abstract </button>
+  <button id="b_bib_c35"> Bibtex </button>
+  <p id="abs_c35"> <i> Motion planning for high degree-of-freedom (DOF) robots is challenging, especially when acting in complex environments under sensing uncertainty.
+While there is significant work on how to plan under state uncertainty for low-DOF robots, existing methods cannot be easily translated into the high-DOF case, due to the complex geometry of the robot’s body and its environment.
+In this paper, we present a method that enhances optimization-based motion planners to produce robust trajectories for high-DOF robots for convex obstacles.
+Our approach introduces robustness into planners that are based on sequential convex programming: We reformulate each convex subproblem as a robust optimization problem that “protects” the solution against deviations due to sensing uncertainty.
+The parameters of the robust problem are estimated by sampling from the distribution of noisy obstacles, and performing a first-order approximation of the signed distance function.
+The original merit function is updated to account for the new costs of the robust formulation at every step.
+The effectiveness of our approach is demonstrated on two simulated experiments that involve a full body square robot, that moves in randomly generated scenes, and a 7-DOF Fetch robot, performing tabletop operations.
+The results show nearly zero probability of collision for a reasonable range of the noise parameters for Gaussian and Uniform uncertainty.
+  </i> </p>

+  <pre id="bib_c35"><samp>
+  		@article{chen2021mitigating,
+  title={Mitigating deep double descent by concatenating inputs}, author={Chen, John and Wang, Qihan and Kyrillidis, Anastasios}, journal={arXiv preprint arXiv:2107.00797}, year={2021}
+}
+  </samp></pre>

++ Carlos Quintero-Pena, Anastasios Kyrillidis, Lydia E Kavraki, [*``Robust Optimization-based Motion Planning for high-DOF Robots under Sensing Uncertainty"*](/pubs/Conferences/ROMP.pdf), IEEE International Conference on Robotics and Automation (ICRA-21), 2021.

+  <button id="b_abs_c34"> Abstract </button>
+  <button id="b_bib_c34"> Bibtex </button>
+  <p id="abs_c34"> <i> Motion planning for high degree-of-freedom (DOF) robots is challenging, especially when acting in complex environments under sensing uncertainty.
+While there is significant work on how to plan under state uncertainty for low-DOF robots, existing methods cannot be easily translated into the high-DOF case, due to the complex geometry of the robot’s body and its environment.
+In this paper, we present a method that enhances optimization-based motion planners to produce robust trajectories for high-DOF robots for convex obstacles.
+Our approach introduces robustness into planners that are based on sequential convex programming: We reformulate each convex subproblem as a robust optimization problem that “protects” the solution against deviations due to sensing uncertainty.
+The parameters of the robust problem are estimated by sampling from the distribution of noisy obstacles, and performing a first-order approximation of the signed distance function.
+The original merit function is updated to account for the new costs of the robust formulation at every step.
+The effectiveness of our approach is demonstrated on two simulated experiments that involve a full body square robot, that moves in randomly generated scenes, and a 7-DOF Fetch robot, performing tabletop operations.
+The results show nearly zero probability of collision for a reasonable range of the noise parameters for Gaussian and Uniform uncertainty.
+  </i> </p>

+  <pre id="bib_c34"><samp>
+  		@inproceedings{quintero2021robust,
+  title={Robust Optimization-based Motion Planning for high-DOF Robots under Sensing Uncertainty}, author={Quintero-Pena, Carlos and Kyrillidis, Anastasios and Kavraki, Lydia E}, booktitle={2021 IEEE International Conference on Robotics and Automation (ICRA)}, year={2021}
+}
+  </samp></pre>

 + Jacky Y. Zhang, Rajiv Khanna, Anastasios Kyrillidis, and Oluwasanmi Koyejo, [*``Bayesian Coresets: Revisiting the Optimization Perspective"*](/pubs/Conferences/Bayesian_coresets.pdf), Twenty-fourth International Conference on Artificial Intelligence and Statistics (AISTATS-21), 2021.